nanlabs/nancy.js/README.md

 Collection of apps and examples that were created as a composition of different examples that can be found separately in the [examples](./examples/) directory.
 Read more about the examples in the [examples](#examples) section.

+- [Playground](./apps/playground/) - This app was created with the goal to have examples of ours React components, hooks and libraries that are created in different packages in this repository.
+To create the examples, in this app we are using storybook stories.
+Check it out this simple example of [Storybook](./apps/playground/src/stories/Header.stories.tsx).

 - [React Webpack Boilerplate](https://github.com/nanlabs/react-webpack-boilerplate/tree/main/.github/workflows).
 This example contains the following features: